piyush-p7/Student-Grievence-VIT/README.md

 ## Contact

-If you have any questions or feedback, please email us at vit.help@vit.edu.
+If you have any questions or feedback, please email us at piyushpandita151@gmail.com.